RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

     investigate
 7. Create some cool looking plots
 8. Get Feedback
+9. More info on Lung Cancer and why it is important to study

 ### Introduction

 ![](https://www.ilcn.org/wp-content/uploads/2021/12/142.jpg)

+Lung cancer (LC) is a cancer that originates within the lungs and metastases to lymph nodes and other organs.
+The picture above on the left is of a normal vs lung cancer.
+People with LC do not show clear symptoms in the early stages but shows when LC has metastatsized and advanced.[^1] The number one risk factor for is cigarette smoking and in the U.S. smoking is linked to 80-90% of lung cancer deaths.[^2] Further, considering that about 12.5% (30.8M) of US adults smoke cigarettes.[^3] Thus, making LC is an likely outcome for these adults and thereby a public health concern since it affects over 10% of the US population.

-Lung Cancer is the leading cause of most cancer deaths, taking almost up to 25%.[^1]Further, it is the leading cause of cancer in both men and females. [^2] According to a 2019 US statistic, it is the leading cause of cancer behind female breast cancer and male prostate cancer.[^3]
+Even scarier, LC is the leading cause of most cancer deaths, taking almost up to 25%.[^4] It is the leading cause of cancer in both men and females.[^5] According to a 2019 US statistic, it is the leading cause of cancer behind female breast cancer and male prostate cancer.[^6] Thereby again, making studying LC a top public health priority for both genders.

-Survival Rate is a method in which we can measure the time of a an event from the start to finish.

 By studying the survival rate of lung cancer patients, local and state governments are able to educate the population for the impending problem